hydra3333/Pi4CC/README.md

    ...
 Your list of media contents etc is NOT shared with any company or individual.
    You are in control.
 6. If you want something better and fancier, look for Plex Media Server and Kodi.
-They're good, if you are willing to be a sharing individual.
+They're good, if you are willing to be a "sharing" individual ;)
 5. This is based solely on the Google "CastVideos-chrome" example at https://github.com/googlecast/CastVideos-chrome with "minimal" changes.